S-Samiksha/Restaurant_Reservation_and_Point_of_Sale_System/README.md

 Also, I changed the reservation ID to int to make sure we can arraylist.get() and arraylist.remove().

-My main concern is that for case 4: almost all the control is happening in the mainapp.
-The reservation class has almost nothing in it other than getting and setting.
-Should we create fucntions in the class?
-Thsi will make the mainapp smaller and will make our code make more sense in terms of boundary, control and entity classes.
+My main concerns for Case 4 is that almost all the control is happening in the mainapp.
+The reservation class has almost no control functions in it that are not getting and setting.
+Should we move the control parts from mainapp to the class?
+This will make the mainapp smaller and will make our code make more sense in terms of boundary, control and entity classes.

 that's it!
 ***